An interactive robot that anyone can make! Otto is very easy to 3D print and assemble, walks, dances, makes sounds and avoids obstacles.

 Design of an indicative featured and speed controlled obstacle avoiding robot.

-Project showcase by Team Maverick
+Project tutorial by Maverick

 Follow the sun with Arduino!
 In this tutorial, we'll be building an Arduino based Solar Tracking Turret.

 Project tutorial by Team RobotGeek Projects Team

 In this tutorial we’ll show you how to build a simple and cheap robotic arm from wood scraps and plastic bottles!